-Bitternut is not poisonous to cats, according to the American Society for the Prevention of Cruelty to Animals (ASPCA).
-This plant has no toxins that could endanger your feline companions.
-Bitternut is likewise non-toxic to dogs and horses, according to the ASPCA.
+Bitternut poses no toxicity risks to cats, providing reassurance to cat owners who have this plant in close proximity.
+According to authoritative sources like the American Society for the Prevention of Cruelty to Animals (ASPCA), this plant lacks harmful toxins that could endanger feline companions, and it is equally non-toxic to dogs and horses.

 Can Cats Eat Bitternut?